akashjoshi99/todoapp-with-oauth/README.md

-this is a webpage for making your TODO list. you can login with Google to access the app
+This is a webpage for making your TODO list.
+You can login with Google to access the app

 LINK: https://todoapp-with-oath.web.app